vygr/ChrysaLisp/docs/TASKS.md

 without calling `'sys_task :stop` this will happen automatically.
 A 'call' to `'sys_task :stop` is pushed onto the task stack on creation of the TCB.

+When a task is created it's assigned a none repeating 64 bit `mailbox_id`, this ID is combined with a 128 bit `node_id` to create the network wide `net_id` that is used to address a message.

 During the lifetime of a task it can change state from active to inactive, suspended, sleeping etc. Based on the method names you can probably guess the features available, so do look through the `sys/task/class.*` files.